MeenakshiRamaS/TaskManagerApp/README.md

    B. Use Expo Go
      1. Install the app "Expo Go" on phone (both Android and iOS will work)
      2. Once installed, create an account on Expo Go
-     3. Use phone's camera app to ccan the QR code available in terminal (where the Task Manager Application was run)
+     3. Use phone's camera app to can the QR code available in terminal (where the Task Manager Application was run).
+     4. ***Note: phone and browser must be on the same wifi for this!!
-     4. Wait for TaskManagerApp to download
+     5. Wait for TaskManagerApp to download
 5. Add your tasks!

 ## App Features